 Accurate records of the opening and closing odometer readings must be maintained in all circumstances.
-Unless accurate travel records are kept, the first 18 000 kilometres travelled per annum are in respect of private travel and maximum business kilometres which may be claimed are limited to 14 000 per annum.
+Prior to 1 March 2010, in the absence of accurate travel records, the first 18 000 kilometres travelled are deemed private travel and the maximum business kilometres which may be claimed are limited to 14 000.